DeserRC/Celeste-Plugins/README.md

 ### **CelesteSpawners:**
 - **Commands:</b>** /spawner give, /spawner givecustom, /spawner shop and /killall
-- **Description:** This plugin constains spawners, custom spawners, stack spawners, stack mobs, stack items, clear mobs and items every specific time and spawners are loaded only when they have nearby players.
+- **Description:** This plugin contains spawners, custom spawners, stack spawners, stack mobs, stack items, clear mobs and items every specific time and spawners are loaded only when they have nearby players.
 - **Support:** MySQL and SQLite.

 ### **CelesteSHOP:**